-The Edo-Tokyo Museum is easily accessible by subway, train, or tour bus.
+The Edo-Tokyo Museum is easily accessible by subway and train.
 It is located in the Sumida-ku region, right next to the Ryogoku train station.
-Upon entering the museum, the lobby and hall are towards the front, the Special Exhibition Gallery, restaurants, and Audio-visual Hall towards the back, and the guide center and museum shop are in the center.
-With so much to see, there is something for everyone at the Edo-Tokyo Museum.
+Upon entering the museum, the lobby and hall are toward the front, while the Special Exhibition Gallery, restaurants and Audio-visual Hall can be found in the back.